 How do we fit with the rest of the system?

 Integrated care is about giving people the support they need, joined up across the NHS, local councils and other partners.
-Click here to watch a video which explains about integrated care.
+Click here to watch a video that explains about integrated care (opens in new window).

 Health and care is organised across different interconnected geographical footprints.
 We have:

 - four place-based partnerships (Blackburn with Darwen, Blackpool, Lancashire and South Cumbria); and